gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

-\indent The diagnostic plots in Figure \@ref(fig:Figure8-24) provides some indications of a few observations in the tails that deviate from a normal distribution to having slightly heavier tails but only one outlier is of real concern.
+\indent The diagnostic plots in Figure \@ref(fig:Figure8-24) provides some indications of a few observations in the tails that deviate from a normal distribution to having slightly heavier tails but only one outlier is of real concern and causes some concern about the normality assumption.
 There is a small indication of increasing variability as a function of the fitted values as both the Residuals vs. Fitted and Scale-Location plots show some fanning out for higher values but this is a minor issue.
-There are no influential points in the data set. \index{influential}
+There are no influential points here since all the Cook's D values are less than 0.5. \index{influential}

 (ref:fig8-24) Diagnostic plots for the additive decibel tolerance model.